 You should pay the tax and the interest as soon as possible.

-HMRC uses the official rate of interest set by HM Treasury to work out how much interest you’ll have to pay.
+We use the official rate of interest set by HM Treasury to work out how much interest you’ll have to pay.
 Find out more about the current HMRC late payment and repayment interest rates.

-HMRC charges interest if:
+We charge interest if: